percwg/perc-wg/double/draft-ietf-perc-double.md

 * hop-by-hop: meaning the link from the endpoint to or from the Media Distributor.

-* OHB: Original Header Block is an RTP header extension that contains the original values from the RTP header that might have been changed by a Media Distributor.
+* OHB: Original Header Block is an octet string that contains the original values from the RTP header that might have been changed by a Media Distributor.